joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 ```

 `pboards` is a list of objects corresponding to each player in the current
-game. `player_id` is a unique identifier for this player. `board` is the
+game. `player_id` is a unique identifier for this player. `markings` is a list
-representation of the spaces the player has marked, with the index in the
+of all spaces on this board and the current marking that this player has on that
-returned string representing the position of each space and its value the
-marking state. `disconnected_at` is an ISO datetime if the player disconnected
+square. `disconnected_at` is an ISO datetime if the player disconnected from the
-from the game, or null if the plyer is still connected.
+game, or null if the plyer is still connected.